 What to Make with Sourdough Starter Discard

-At home, I usually set aside what I need for our family favorites, like overnight sourdough bread or soft sourdough sandwich bread, and other new recipes before feeding my starter.
+At home, with my starter, I typically make our family favorites- overnight sourdough bread or soft sourdough sandwich bread.
+Before feeding I remove ‘discard’ to keep a manageable sized starter to feed.
+I like to keep a discard jar as well so I always have discard available for recipes.
 Using discard is not only a way to reduce food waste (no tossing it out) but also an opportunity to elevate the flavor of your cooking and baking with its distinctive tangy taste.

 Ready to make your own sourdough starter?
 You can start with our quick and easy guide.